ITEC404GraduationProject/GraduationProject/README.md

 # How to clone github repository

-## Using Personal Access Token
+### Using Personal Access Token

 - Create **Personal access token** in your account.
 [Click here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) if you don't know how to create Personal access token
 - install git on your computer
-- Use ``` git clone https://github.com/ITEC404GraduationProject/GraduationProject.git ``` command in the directory where you want.
+- Use ``` git clone https://github.com/ITEC404GraduationProject/GraduationProject.git ``` command in the terminal in directory where you want to.
-- Enter you github Username in console when Username is asked
+- Enter you github Username in terminal when Username is asked
 - Enter your **Personal access token instead of a password** when password is asked